NicholsSchool/2024-Gobo-Corning/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

         THINGS TO REMEMBER:
-Check that all utility classes are used in every possible spot NO STORING ALLIANCE FOR LOOP USE IN ANY OBJECT
+NO STORING ALLIANCE FOR LOOP USE IN ANY OBJECT
-When camera is switched, check what the allowed resolutions are... choose the highest (in both subsystems) Check loop times of each optimized teleop
+Check loop times of each optimized teleop
-Throttle loop times for consistency?

         CODE CHANGES TODO:
-Add testing Teleops for subsystems
-Figure out a way to optimize Angles.averageAngles() Add BezierSpline too (and BezierSplineConstants)
+Figure out a way to optimize Angles.averageAngles() Add BezierSpline (and Constants)
-Check whether the Navx pitch is upside down (probably is) Check whether the spline Drivetrain instance updates automatically (redo if not)
+Check whether the Navx pitch is upside down (probably is) Check whether the spline Drivetrain instance updates automatically (change class if not) When camera is switched, check what the allowed resolutions are... choose the highest (in both subsystems) Throttle loop times for consistency???

         CLASS TESTING:
 Fully Test Controllers